Nahlez/Spelling-app-GUI/README.md

 # Spelling-app-GUI

-You write a word in English and the program spells it out.
+Write a word in English and the program spells it out.

 **Requeriments:**